FuchsiaOS/FuchsiaOS-docs-zh_CN/contribute/governance/areas/README.md

 Other APIs are distributed under the corresponding area (e.g. Bluetooth, WLAN, Graphics, HCI) that the driver tackles.
-Although these APIs do not live under `fuchisa.hardware.*` namespace they might interact with hardware, or other drivers that interact with hardware.
+Although these APIs do not live under `fuchsia.hardware.*` namespace they might interact with hardware, or other drivers that interact with hardware.

 Examples: